-For reasons that I can only speculate about (perhaps the feature wasn’t considered done?) the compiler support for this feature is hidden behind a cryptic and undocumented compiler command line switch – /d2Zi+.
+For reasons that I can only speculate about (perhaps the feature wasn’t considered done?) the compiler support for this feature is hidden behind a cryptic and undocumented compiler command line switch – /d2Zi+ (now exposed as /Zo).
 The default release builds of VS 2012 behave identically to VS 2010, but once you add the magic command-line switch and rebuild then things start to look a lot more sensible:

 This feature is important enough to justify upgrading Visual Studio.
 I wish I’d realized it was there six months ago.
 Better late than never.